ninetailsrabbit/match3-board/README.md

 - **Preview grid in editor:** Enable or disable the preview
 - **Clean current preview:** Removes the current preview from the editor
+- **Use placeholder textures:** Use PlaceholderTexture2D as default texture to draw grids on the preview editor
+- **Placeholder textures colors:** Define colors for the placeholder textures to have a better visualization.
 - **Preview pieces:** The textures to preview in the grid randomly placed on each generation
 - **Odd cell texture:** The texture to place in odd cell positions in the board
 - **Even cell texture:** The texture to place in even cell positions in the board